 • Integrative Medicine

-The AAFP believes that physicians can best serve their patients by recognizing and acknowledging the availability of integrative medicine in their communities.
-The AAFP advocates for the evidence-based evaluations of integrative medicine (also referred to as complementary and alternative medicine (CAM) treatments and practices, using scientific and ethnographic methods, including quantitative and qualitative outcomes research of efficacy and effectiveness.
-When examining integrative medicine methods from different traditions, considerations for cultural perspectives and explanatory models should be made during the design and conduct of the research and for the interpretation of results.
+The American Academy of Family Physicians (AAFP) believes that physicians can best serve their patients when evidence-based integrative approaches to care are recognized, acknowledged, and offered alongside conventional care.
+The AAFP advocates for evidence-based evaluations of integrative medicial approaches (formerly referred to as complementary and alternative medicine).
+When examining integrative medicine methods from different traditions, considerations for cultural perspectives and explanatory models should be made during study design, research conduction, and interpretation of results.

-Furthermore, family physicians can pursue education relative to non-conventional methods of healing to better facilitate appropriate education, treatment and counseling of patients and consumers.
-(1997) (BOD 2019)
+Furthermore, family physicians are encouraged to gain exposure to, or formal training in non-Western methods of healing to better facilitate appropriate education, treatment and counseling of patients.
+(1997) (September 2024 COD)